KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 hostnamectl hostname <hostname>
 ```

-### Can I use _this_ desktop environment or _that_ standalone window manager?
+## Am I able to install and use _this_ desktop environment or _that_ standalone window manager?

 Make your own [custom image based off Bazzite](https://docs.bazzite.gg/Advanced/creating_custom_image/) with the DE and WM change that you want.

-### Can I use or modify Java?
+## What about changing the Java version?

-If its for Minecraft, then install the [Prism Launcher](https://flathub.org/apps/org.prismlauncher.PrismLauncher) for mods that require anything Java related.
-If Java needs to be modified for development or a mod then use [Distrobox](../Installing_and_Managing_Software/Distrobox.md).
+If its for Minecraft modding then install the [Prism Launcher](https://flathub.org/apps/org.prismlauncher.PrismLauncher) since this would not affect your host java installation.
+If Java needs to be modified for development or a mod then use [**Distrobox**](../Installing_and_Managing_Software/Distrobox.md).
 You will **not** be able to change Java on your host at a system level.

-### Can I rebase to a different desktop environment?
+## Can I rebase to a different desktop environment?
 (Example: KDE Plasma to GNOME)

 It is **not recommended to rebase between desktop environments** due to configuration files having different standards which usually lead to broken installations after rebasing between two different DEs.